Top 9 Personal Budget Software Apps

 If you need help, you can sign up for classes with a live instructor.
 Failure is less of an option because the app comes with an "accountability partner" that will wave a red flag if you stray from the budget you've created.

 YNAB is a browser-based program, but it also offers Android and iPhone apps that sync data to your desktop.
-As of November 2018, it is $6.99 a month.
+As of October 2019, it costs $7.00 a month.

 You're not supposed to borrow from the "grocery" envelope when your "clothing" envelope is depleted.
 Mvelopes just makes your envelopes digital.
 When your envelope is empty, the app will light it up in red.

 Mvelopes includes mobile apps for Android and iPhone, and you can sync to all your bank and credit accounts.
-You can choose from three versions depending on your budgeting needs and expertise: Mvelopes, Mvelopes Coaching, and Mvelopes Premier.
-The first is free, but the other two are subscription-based.
-The Plus is $19 a month, and the Complete is $59 a month.
+You can choose from three versions depending on your budgeting needs and expertise: Mvelopes Basic, Mvelopes Plus, and Mvelopes Complete.
+The Basic package is starting at $6/month and comes with a free trial, the Plus starts at $19/month and grants you access to a virtual learning center, debt center, and various other perks.
+The Plus package starts at $59/month and grants you monthly consultations with a personal finance coach who helps you create a financial roadmap.

 No list of personal finance and budgeting apps is complete without mention of Quicken, and with good reason.
 This app almost predates the computer age—it has been around in one version or another since 1983.

-Depending on the version of Quicken that best meets your needs, you'll spend anywhere from about $35 to $60 as of November 2018.
+Depending on the version of Quicken that best meets your needs, you'll spend anywhere from about $35–$68 per year if you are using a Mac and can select one of three plans, as of October 2019.
+If you are using Windows, the prices are a bit steeper but provide you with more services.
+You can expect to pay anywhere between $35–$90 per year and can select your choice out of four plans.
 There are limited versions for Mac, and you will not be given the option to Quicken's most powerful version, Home and Business.

 Mint is a well-known and popular app, and it shares several similar features with Quicken.
 Intuit once owned Quicken, then it purchased Mint in 2009—thus the similarities.
 But Mint is different from Quicken in an important way: it is free.